 Admission and enrolment

 To enrol in this degree, you usually need University Entrance or its equivalent.
-Some first-year papers may have specific prerequisites, so please check the paper catalogue carefully.
+Some first-year papers may have specific prerequisites, so please check the catalogue of papers carefully.
 If you do not meet the prerequisites, please contact email@example.com as there may be other pathways that you can take to study in this field.
-The catalogue of papers can be found at papers.waikato.ac.nz.